-Radiant Nativity

-170cm x 140cm

-£12,500 inclusive of VAT

-Radiant Nativity is an AI interpretation of Caravaggio's masterpiece "Nativity with St Francis and St Lawrence" 1609.
+Radiant Nativity 170cm x 140cm For more information please email jo.stevenson@oetkercollection.com Radiant Nativity is an oil painting inspired by an AI interpretation of Caravaggio's masterpiece "Nativity with St Francis and St Lawrence" 1609.
 Caravaggio's work, which measures almost six square metres, was stolen from the Oratory of San Lorenzo in Palermo, Sicily, on October 16, 1969.
 It was removed from its frame by the thieves - police suspected two - and taken from the church, which was then ransacked of other artworks and items, including benches inlaid with mother of pearl.
 Valued at \$20 million, the main suspects remain the local Sicilian mafia, and one informant told police that mob boss Salvatore Riina used it as a floor mat.
-A replica commissioned in 2015 hangs in its place and art historians have theorised the original was destroyed during the Irpinia earthquake in southern Italy in 1980.
+A replica commissioned in 2015 hangs in its place and art historians have theorised the

-Mirage

-150cm x 140cm

-£12,500 inclusive of VAT

-"Mirage" is an AI interpretation of French artist Claude Monet - Charing Cross Bridge - which is a series of oil paintings created between the period of 1899 to 1905, during Monet's exile during the Franco-Prussian War.
+Mirage 150cm x 140cm For more information please email jo.stevenson@oetkercollection.com "Mirage" is an oil painting inspired by an AI interpretation of French artist Claude Monet - Charing Cross Bridge - which is a series of oil paintings created between the period of 1899 to 1905, during Monet's exile during the Franco-Prussian War.
 During this time, Monet travelled to London for the first time in 1870 and became enthralled with the city, and vowed to return to it someday.
 Monet's fascination with London lay primarily in its fogs, a byproduct of the Industrial Revolution.
 Writers hypothesize that Monet was also inspired by contemporaries J.M.W.
 Turner and James Abbott McNeill Whistler, who were similarly fascinated by London's atmosphere.
 The paintings depict a misty, impressionist Charing Cross Bridge in London, England.
 Monet worked on the series from 1899 to 1905, creating a total of 37 paintings depicting the bridge.
 This painting, was among a series of artworks stolen from Rotterdam's Kunsthal museum in October 2013.
 The missing works include Monet's Charing Cross Bridge and Waterloo Bridge, Picasso's Harlequin Head, Matisse's Reading Girl in White and Yellow and Lucien Freud's Woman with Eyes Closed.
 Romanian investigators found the remains of paint, canvas and nails in the oven of a woman whose son was charged with stealing masterpieces from a Dutch gallery in October last year.
 Olga Dogaru admitted to torching the artwork to "destroy evidence" after her son's arrest.
 The art is valued at between 100m and 200m Euro.